soundpress/RulesOfNYC/docs/c06/index.rst

 (c) An applicant denied a certificate on any grounds other than failure to complete a certificate application or failure to meet the minimum requirements set forth in these rules may request a hearing before the commissioner or his/her designee to contest said denial by submitting a written request for such hearing within ten days of receipt of denial.

-(d) In the event that an asbestos handler supervisor certificate is lost or stolen, the certificate holder must immediately notify the department.
-An application for a replacement shall be made in writing and shall include a notarized statement that the certificate was lost or stolen, a statement that the applicant understands that submittal of a false statement shall subject him or her to penalties and other remedies under the law, and a fee of $50.
+(d) If an asbestos handler supervisor certificate is lost or stolen, the certificate holder must immediately notify the department.
+An application for a replacement must be made in writing and must include a notarized statement that the certificate was lost or stolen, a statement that the applicant understands that submittal of a false statement will subject him or her to penalties and other remedies under the law, and a fee of $50.
+A replacement certificate may only be obtained twice in any two-year validity period.